tizkovatereza/openai-o1-code-interpreter/README.md

 # Setup

 - Add API keys to `.env` based on `.env.sample`
 - Modify the code with a new prompt or pass it through the cli: `python main.py Create a report on the evolution of labor productivity in the United States, and what major technological shifts led to it`
+- You might need to use Python3: `python3 main.py Create a report on the evolution of labor productivity in the United States, and what major technological shifts led to it`
 - Outputs are saved to `o1_outputs` folder

 TODOs: